The Ultimate Push Day Workout Guide + 7 Best Exercises

 3. Barbell shoulder press - This exercise targets the shoulders by lifting overhead.
 Perform 3 sets of 8 - 12 reps each.

 4. Lateral raise - This exercise works your shoulders by lifting a weight out to the side.
+You can do the seated dumbbell later raise or do them standing, whichever you prefer.
 Aim for 2 sets of 12 - 15 reps each.

 5. Triceps rope extension - This exercise targets your triceps by pushing a weight down from above your head.
 Perform 3 sets of 8 - 12 reps each.